moliver28/research-handbook/content/handbook/engineering/infrastructure/environments/sandbox-cell.md

 #### Pre-existing test accounts

-~~Staging Ref Cell environment has pre-existing accounts that can be used for testing.
+~~The Sandbox Cell environment has pre-existing accounts that can be used for testing.
 For example, Admin accounts on different paid plans, Auditor user, QA users.
-All credentials are stored in `Staging Ref credentials` in 1Password `Engineering` vault.~~
+All credentials are stored in `Sandbox Cell credentials` in 1Password `Engineering` vault.~~

 #### Working with a SAML SSO enabled group

 ~~An Okta application has been setup to act as SAML idP for [https://staging-ref.gitlab.com/groups/saml-sso-group](https://staging-ref.gitlab.com/groups/saml-sso-group).~~
 ~~Two users with names `gitlab-qa-saml-sso-user1` and `gitlab-qa-saml-sso-user2` have been created and added to Okta and assigned the application.
 These users are also available in staging-ref environment.~~

-~~Please note that all credentials and values for fields mentioned below are saved in 1Password Engineering Vault in "Staging Ref credentials" under "User credentials for saml-sso-group Group".~~
+~~Please note that all credentials and values for fields mentioned below are saved in 1Password Engineering Vault in "Sandbox Cell credentials" under "User credentials for saml-sso-group Group".~~

 ~~For using SAML SSO, you will need to:~~
 1. ~~As an [admin](#admin-access), create the group at [https://staging-ref.gitlab.com/groups/saml-sso-group](https://staging-ref.gitlab.com/groups/saml-sso-group) if it does not already exist.~~